Register as someone’s guarantor

 How do I guarantee a loan?

-You can either sign and return the paper forms we sent to the borrower, or enter your “amigo.me” link above and complete the online registration.
+You can either sign and return the paper forms, if we've sent to the borrower, or enter your “amigo.me” link above and complete the online application.

-Once we’ve receive your signed agreement we’ll check your details and call you for a quick 15 minute phone conversation where we’ll:
+Once we’ve receivee your signed agreement we’ll check your details and may give you a quick call where we’ll:

 - Make sure you understand the terms of the loan